Our trading standards team is helping to highlight and combat these crimes.

 At any time there are numerous scams going on.
 Citizens Advice research shows that almost three-quarters of people have been targeted by scammers in the last 2 years either via mail, phone calls, text messages, emails, online, or face-to-face.
 Given the uncertainty created by the pandemic, it's more important than ever that people know how to protect themselves and others from scams.

 The latest coronavirus scams include ones pretending to be from the government.
 You may get a text message saying the government has issued you a payment of £458 and you need to click on the link to claim it.
 Don’t as it’s a scam, as is any email supposedly from Gov.uk saying that you are to be fined for leaving your home more than once.
 The only proper source for information issued by the government is Gov.uk.

 People are also being warned about possible scams by call, text or email in relation to the new NHS test and trace service.
-Genuine contact tracers will never ask for any passwords, bank details or pin numbers – any communication from them will be asking you to sign into the NHS test and trace website.
+Genuine contact tracers will never ask for any passwords, bank details or pin – any communication from them will be asking you to sign in to the NHS test and trace website.